isomerpages/sportsg-corp/media-centre/media-release/_posts/2015-08-21-post-8th ASEAN Para Games A Celebration of Extraordinary Spirit.md

 9\.
 As the final iconic celebration to SG50, the Games is set to be one of the most accessible games with tickets available to members of the public free of charge.

 10\.
-“We decided that as one of the major events of Singapore’s SG50 celebrations, we should make the events accessible so that everyone has the opportunity to experience the Games, especially one that rallies us to appreciate how we can all Live Better Through Sport” adds Mr Lim.
+“We decided that as one of the major events of Singapore’s SG50 celebrations, we should make the events accessible so that everyone has the opportunity to experience the Games, especially one that rallies us to appreciate how we can all Live Better Through Sport,” adds Mr Lim.

 11\.
-Those interested in attending events during the Games can register their interest on the official Games website ([www.aseanparagames2015.com](http://www.aseanparagames2015.com/)).
+Those interested in attending events during the Games can register their interest on the official Games website.